mattmezza/dotfiles/README.md

 ## alacritty

 I only saved a slight customization in terms of font size and chosen font.
 Unfortunately, alacritty does not support ligatures yet, so sometimes I use iTerm 2.
 When the ligature support will be added I plan to fully switch to it.

+## bookmarker

+This is a special html page with a bit of javascript in it.
+It serves me to speed up the process of opening web pages I access frequently for which only one part of the URL is dynamic (think about JIRA issues for instance "https://jira.company.tld/browse/1002").

+#### How does it work?

+- Add a bookmark on your browser pointing to: `file:///Users/matt/dotfiles/bookmarker.html#https://jira.company.tld/browse/PROJECT-$`
+  1. link to `bookmarker.html` via `file://` protocol
+  2. add destination URL as an anchor
+  3. in the destination URL, you can use `$` as a placeholder for the substitution
+- Visit the page with the particular anchor
+- `bookmarker.html` will prompt the variable part in a dialog
+- the variable part will be subsituted in the destination URL and you'll be redirected to it

 ## OSX (macOS)